-tl;dr; There are 17.4 million Bitcoins in circulation today.
-Yes, Bitcoin supply is limited.
-Bitcoin is capped at 21 million BTC.
-This limit will be reached in the far future as block mining rewards halve approximately every 4 years.
+tl;dr; There are 17.4 million Bitcoins in circulation at the time of this writing.
+Bitcoin supply is limited at 21 million BTC.
+This limit will be reached in the far future as block mining rewards halve at approximately every 4 years.

 Here are a few facts about Bitcoin supply:

 - One Bitcoin block is mined approximately every 10 minutes.

 - Every block pays out a fixed reward to whoever solves the block (which is what we call solving the block).